-Learn how to get a DOT number and MC number in 2026—URS steps, fees, timelines, and required filings (insurance, BOC-3, UCR).
-Get a quote.
+Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 If you’re searching how to get DOT number and MC number, here’s the straight answer: you register in FMCSA’s online system to get a USDOT number (your federal safety identifier), and—if you’re a for-hire interstate carrier—you also apply for operating authority (MC number) and pay the fee.
 Your authority won’t go “Active” until FMCSA receives and accepts your BOC-3 and insurance filings (and UCR when required), so “Pending” usually means a filing is missing or mismatched.